jupyter-book/jupyter-book/jupyter_book/book_template/_build/guide/01_overview.md

     └── LICENSE.md
 ```

-When you create a new book, `jupyter-book` will ask if you'd like to
+When you create a new book, if you don't specify a license, then `jupyter-book` will by default
 add a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
 (CC BY-SA 4.0) license to your book.
 CC BY-SA requires attribution of
 your work, and also requires that any derivations someone creates are released